ifoxfoot/fqacalc/README.md

 `fqacalc` also contains a variety of functions that calculate Total Species Richness, Native Species Richness, Mean C, Native Mean C, Total FQI, Native FQI, and Adjusted FQI.
-All of these functions eliminate duplicate species, species that cannot be found in the regional database, and species without a C Value.
+All of these functions eliminate duplicate species and species that cannot be found in the regional database.
+All but Total Species Richness automatically eliminate species that are not associated with a C Value.

 #### Function Arguments

-All of the metric functions have the same arguments. (and two don’t have the native argument)
+All of the metric functions have the same arguments (and two don’t have the native argument)

 - **x**: A data frame containing a list of plant species.
 This data